-Lowell R. Ricketts is the lead analyst for the St. Louis Fed's Center for Household Financial Stability at the Federal Reserve Bank of St. Louis.
+Lowell R. Ricketts is the data scientist for the Center for Household Financial Stability at the Federal Reserve Bank of St. Louis.
 His research has covered topics including the racial wealth divide, growth in consumer debt, and the uneven financial returns on college educations.
 Read more about Lowell’s research.